renovatebot/renovate/docs/usage/configuration-options.md

 ## ignoreTests

-Currently Renovate's default behavior is to only automerge if every status check has succeeded.
+Currently, Renovate's default behavior is to only automerge if every status check has succeeded.

 Setting this option to `true` means that Renovate will ignore _all_ status checks.
 You can set this if you don't have any status checks but still want Renovate to automerge PRs.